Learning State-Tracking from Code Using Linear RNNs: Conclusion

 \textbf{Limitations.} Our experiments focus on synthetic permutation groups ($S_n$) rather than real-world code.
 While REPL traces are more realistic than prior sequence-to-sequence setups, they still simplify away parsing, control flow, and memory management.

 \textbf{Future work.} Our findings suggest that probabilistic state-tracking is a promising benchmark for evaluating nonlinear RNNs~\citep{hochreiter1997long, beck2024xlstm} and recent parallelization efforts~\citep{limparallelizing, gonzalez2024towards, danieli2025pararnn}.
 Extending this work to real execution traces, e.g. from CRUXEval or system call logs, and investigating hybrid architectures that interleave linear recurrence with periodic nonlinear normalization similar to TTT~\citep{sunlearning} and Titans~\citep{behrouz2025titans} is left as future work.
+Concurrent work demonstrates that Kalman-style filtering can be parallelized for language modeling~\citep{shaj2026kalman}.